LeToNode/Play2.0-CN-doc/scalaGuide/main/json/ScalaJsonRequests.md

 ## Serving a Json response

 In our previous example we handle a Json request, but we reply with a `text/plain` response.
-Let'as change that to send back a valid Json HTTP response:
+Let's change that to send back a valid Json HTTP response:

 ```
 def sayHello = Action(parse.json) { request =>